spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 loki-launcher download-binaries
 ```

-Fix permissions for Lokinet if you aren't running as root:
+Fix permissions for Lokinet if you aren't running as root,
+`<USER>` should be replaced with the username your Service Node runs under - if you followed this guide it will be snode:

 ```
 sudo loki-launcher fix-perms <USER>